 In 2015, the ripening of the grapes was excellent thanks to the long summer, the high temperatures and the favourable climate.
 Winter made an appearance only in the second week of February, slowing down the plants’ awakening by about ten days.

 Spring began in earnest on March 21.
 The flowering phase was favoured by the alternating sunny and mild days, and lower than average rainfall when compared to the previous five years.
 Summer will be remembered as one of the warmest and sunniest of the past decade.
 July, in particular, was noteworthy for reaching temperatures above 30°C with very little rainfall.

 Nipozzano’s microclimate – created by the interaction between the soil, the vineyards exposure, and the weather – provided additional benefits to a homogenous and gradual veraison.

 The beneficial rains of the first week of August once again modified the season’s rhythm, accelerating the ripening process and bringing the harvest of excellent and healthy grapes forward to the end of August.

+Mormoreto 2015 presents itself with an impenetrably intense ruby colour and a complex nose: red fruits such as blueberry and raspberry are followed by a balanced bouquet of black jasmine tea and toasted coffee bean with a light touch of vanilla.
 In the mouth the wine is fresh, complex, persistent and balanced.
 The tannins blend well with the body resulting in a wine that is velvety to the palate.
 The acidic component is noteworthy and joins elegantly with the alcoholic content.
-Notes of mixed berries, black and raspberry, and a light liquorish note accompany a peaty whisky, tobacco and vanilla finish.
+Tasted January 2018.

 The Mormoreto vineyard is situated in a small enclave south-east of the estate, where different soils and microclimate conditions coexist and perfectly comply with the present varieties